tradingview/lightweight-charts/website/docs/plugins/pixel-perfect-rendering/index.md

  * @param position1Media - media coordinate for the first point
  * @param position2Media - media coordinate for the second point
  * @param pixelRatio - pixel ratio for the corresponding axis (vertical or horizontal)
- * @returns Position of of the start point and length dimension.
+ * @returns Position of the start point and length dimension.
  */
 export function positionsBox(
     position1Media: number,